-- This equipment must be earthed (grounded) to prevent electrical shock hazard. - The power supply in this unit is factory-set for the country of sale.
-It is not user-adjustable. - The equipment shall be installed near the power outlet, which shall be readily accessible. - If the plug supplied is not suitable for the power supply in your country, please consult your supplier. - Do not attempt to open any display or monitor, whether supplied with the equipment or not. - Do not exceed the following maximum current/voltage ratings:
+- This equipment must be earthed (grounded) to prevent electrical shock hazard. - The equipment should be installed near a readily available power outlet. - If the plug supplied is not suitable for the power supply in your country, please consult your supplier. - Do not attempt to open any display or monitor, whether supplied with the equipment or not. - Do not exceed the following maximum current/voltage ratings:

 Mouse interface 80mA

 Keyboard interface 300mA

 Monitor interface 250mA

-Network card 600mA ,
+Network card 600mA

-Expansion cards LA. +5V Total power consumption
+Expansion card IA +5V

-(per card) 250mA +12Y } should not exceed PSU
+250mA +12V

-19 en monez 10mA -5V ) maximum rating
+10mA -5V